ljq/jackliu-golang-notes/README.md

 | WeChat | labsec |
 | QQ | 404691073 |
 | Blog | https://wdft.com |

-### Remarks
-The notes only sort out some important and difficult-to-understand knowledge points and self-summary in Golang, and for long-term updates, the basic knowledge is not covered, please refer to the official website.
-If necessary, please contact me at any time to communicate and discuss, welcome to join the open source world.

 ###### I love Go，Simple, efficient, practical, engineered ...